Huntington's disease: Medications

 Tetrabenazine was approved in 2000 for treatment of chorea in Huntington's disease in the EU, and in 2008 in the US.
-Although other drugs had been used "off label", tetrabenazine was the first approved treatment for Huntington's disease in the U.S. The compound has been known since the 1950s.
+Although other drugs had been used "off label", tetrabenazine was the first approved treatment for Huntington's disease in the US.
+The compound has been known since the 1950s.
 In 2017, deutetrabenazine, a heavier form of tetrabenazine medication for the treatment of chorea in HD, was approved by the FDA.
 This is marketed as Austedo.
 Valbenazine (Ingrezza) was also approved by the FDA for the treatment of Huntington's disease chorea in 2023.
 Tetrabenazine, deutetrabenazine, and valbenazine are all vesicular monoamine transporter 2 (VMAT2) inhibitors, which work by depleting dopamine in the brain, lessening involuntary movements.
 These are the only drugs that have been approved specifically for Huntington's disease (namely the chorea associated with it).

 Other drugs that help to reduce chorea include antipsychotics and benzodiazepines.
 Hypokinesia and rigidity, especially in juvenile cases, can be treated with antiparkinsonian drugs, and myoclonic hyperkinesia can be treated with valproic acid.
 Tentative evidence has found ethyl eicosapentaenoic acid to improve motor symptoms at one year.
 Amantadine has also been used to treat chorea, but there is limited evidence for its safety and efficacy.

 Psychiatric symptoms can be treated with medications similar to those used in the general population.
 Selective serotonin reuptake inhibitors and mirtazapine have been recommended for depression, while atypical antipsychotics are recommended for psychosis and behavioral problems.
 Specialist neuropsychiatric input is recommended since people may require long-term treatment with multiple medications in combination.